aseelt/aseelt/README.md

 Hello!

-I'm starting a course at TechElevator in Pittsburgh.
+I'm currently at TechElevator in Pittsburgh, a full stack coding bootcamp.
 I'm switching careers and am looking forward to my next challenge.

-More to come soon!
+My class is focused on C#/.NET; we are also covering SQL, web APIs, and the front end.

+I have one project that I am ready to share in a public repository (under aseelt/gameofthegenerals).
+Game of the Generals is based on the Filipino board game - it's a mix of Chess, Guess Who, and Rock, Paper, Scissors, with an element of fog of war thrown in. it's at an early stage but is playable.

+Thank you for visiting!

 -aseelt